 Make provision in connection with the withdrawal of the United Kingdom from the European Union.

-The European Union (Withdrawal) (No. 3) Bill is a proposed law to make provisions in connection with the United Kingdom’s withdrawal from the European Union.
-It is being considered in the House of Commons, where Yvette Cooper of the Labour Party is the sponsor, and it is currently at the second reading stage.
-Note: the voting data provided relates to a related Withdrawal Bill (No. 6) from a prior session, illustrating how such bills have been debated and voted on in Parliament.
+The European Union (Withdrawal) (No. 3) Bill is a piece of Brexit legislation intended to make provision in connection with the United Kingdom’s withdrawal from the European Union.
+It was introduced in the House of Commons by Labour MP Yvette Cooper and is currently at the second reading stage in the Commons.
+The bill would set out the legal framework related to withdrawal should it progress through Parliament.

 Generated 21 February 2026